 Eligibility for need-based financial aid depends on the student’s demonstrated financial need.
+Structured settlements can change how a student's financial aid is evaluated.

 Financial need is the difference between the college’s annual Cost of Attendance (COA) and the student’s Expected Family Contribution (EFC).